rbisdorff/Digraph3/docSphinx/tutorial.rst

 There is no doubt that movie *mv_QS*, with 6 '*must be seen*' marks, is correctly best-ranked and the movie *mv_TV* is worst-ranked with five '*don't like*' marks.

-Let us explicitly construct the corresponding bipolar-valued outranking digraph and consult in Fig. 66 the pairwise characteristic values we observe between the two best-ranked movies, namely *mv_QS* and *mv_RR*.
+Let us explicitly construct the corresponding bipolar-valued outranking digraph and consult in :numref:`graffiti07_45` the pairwise characteristic values we observe between the two best-ranked movies, namely *mv_QS* and *mv_RR*.

 >>> g = BipolarOutrankingDigraph(t)
 >>> g.recodeValuation(-19,19) # integer characteristic values
 >>> g.showHTMLPairwiseOutrankings('mv_QS','mv_RR')

 ..
 Figure:: graffiti07_45.png
+   :name: graffiti07_45
    :alt: Comparing mv_QS and mv_RR
    :width: 600 px
    :align: center